cnescatlab/sonarqube-catlab/README.md

 Before testing the image, it must be built (see above).

+To run the tests, the following tools are required:

+* `curl`
+* `jq`

-To run all the tests, use the test script.
+To run all the tests, use the test script like this:

 ```sh
 # from the root of the project